Scientific: Antirrhinum majus

 USDA All

-Landscape Use: A perennial cultivated as a winter annual in Phoenix for winter garden color, cut flowers, formal flower borders from small to large
+Landscape Use: Bedding plant, winter garden color, cut flowers, formal flower borders from small to large; use for a massive flowering effect during cool season.

-Form & Character: Perennial, stiff and formal, decidedly European or 'Old World' in character
+Form & Character: Delicate, formal, decidedly European or 'Old World' in character.

-Foliage/texture: Medium green, simple, elliptical to oval to 1-2" long, medium texture
+Foliage/texture: Medium green, simple, entire, sessile, elliptical to oval rapering to a blunt tip, 1- to 2-inches long; medium texture.

 Flowers & fruits: Flowers with 5 lobes which are divided into unequal upper and lower 'jaws'.
 Give the snap dragon flower a slight pinch at each side and it will make the 'dragon open its mouth'.
 Flower colors are many ranging from white, yellow, orange, salmon, pink, red, to burgundy.
 Multicolored cultivars too!
 Snap dragon flowers are pollinated by bees.
-Seeds are green oblong with single hair at end.
+Fruits are green, oblong with single hair at end (not ornamental).

 Seasonal color: Winter and early Spring in Phoenix.
 Otherwise varies with geographical location.